 Following the allocation of the top category there may be an occasion when it is not possible to offer places for all children living in the catchment area.
-In this situation the places will be allocated in the sequence of the criteria listed above, i.e. first to children with brothers and sisters who would still be at the school in September 2022, next to pupils with exceptional circumstances, and finally according to distance from the school.
+In this situation the places will be allocated in the sequence of the criteria listed above, i.e. first to children with brothers and sisters who would still be at the school in September 2026, next to pupils with exceptional circumstances, and finally according to distance from the school.

-- \Living within the defined catchment area is defined as "a child residing with his/her Parent(s)/or carer(s) at his/her normal and genuine place of residence for the majority of the time". - \\ A sibling connection refers to a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or a child of the parents'/carer's partner, and in every case the child should be living in the same family unit at the same address. - \\\ Distance will be measured by the shortest available walking route using a road and/or made up footpath from the front door of the child's address (including flats) to the main entrance of the school, using the Local authority's computerised digital map measuring system, with those living closer to the school receiving the higher priority.
+- Living within the defined catchment area is defined as "a child residing with his/her Parent(s)/or carer(s) at his/her normal and genuine place of residence for the majority of the time". - A sibling connection refers to a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or a child of the parents'/carer's partner, and in every case the child should be living in the same family unit at the same address. - Distance Home to school distances are calculated using the Herefordshire Council routing software Routefinder Pro, for full details please see: Find a school Herefordshire Council